-His current main focus area is cloud storage, the interactions between storage systems and compute virtualization, and advanced storage systems.
-His interest in cloud storage includes a deep focus on object storage as well as storage support for compute clouds.
-He takes a leading role in storage-related research in his lab including topics such as cloud data stores and their ecosystem, data infrastructure support for analytics, next generation storage systems, and cloud delivery of data stores.
-In the past, he worked on archiving and long term digital preservation, storage power, advanced storage functions and storage system architectures where he was an architect of advanced copy functions for IBM's DS family of storage subsystems.
+His current main focus area is cloud data and storage where he is leading IBM in integrating cloud data services.
+He takes a leading role in cloud-related research in his lab including topics such as cloud data stores and their ecosystem, data infrastructure support for analytics, data organzation, data security and governance, next generation storage systems, and cloud delivery of data stores.
+In the past, he worked on archiving and long term digital preservation, storage power, advanced storage functions and storage system architectures, where he was an architect of advanced copy functions for IBM's DS family of storage subsystems.
 Prior to that, Dr. Factor was the manager of Distributed and Clustered Systems in HRL.
 Other areas where Dr. Factor has worked include the cluster VM for Java, the XML File System, the IBM iSeries Integrated File System and the Web server for the 1996 Atlanta Olympics.

-Dr. Factor chairs the steering committee chair for SYSTOR 2016.
-In the past he was the program committee co-chair for both SYSTOR 2009 and MSST2010: Research Track and has served on numerous program committees.
+Dr. Factor was a past chair of the SYSTOR steering committee and was the program committee co-chair for both SYSTOR 2009 and MSST2010: Research Track and has served on numerous program committees.

-Dr. Factor also works with Prof. Dan Tsafrir to co-advise students at the Technion, Israel Institute of Technology.
+Dr. Factor also worked with Prof. Dan Tsafrir and Prof Assaf Schuster to co-advise students at the Technion, Israel Institute of Technology.
 Prior students include Gala Yadgar, who works on Karma, Multilevel Cache Management Based on Application Hints and Konstantin Shagin, who worked on JavaSplit, Fault Tolerant High-Performance Parallel Computing with Java.